gmelo21/gmelo21/README.md

 # Hi there, I'm Melo!

 I'm a developer always looking to get things right.
 Whether it's working on projects, learning new technologies, or solving problems, I stay determined to excel at what I do.
 Also a funny guy sometimes.

 ## - About Me:

--  Currently diving into **React**, **Dash** and **Excel**.
+-  Currently diving into **React**, **Dash**, and **Excel**.
 -  Experienced in **Python**, **JavaScript**, **C++** *(specifically with IoT)*, and **Web Development**.
 -  It's not all about work!
 I also play piano, draw, and game when I’m off the clock.
 -  Always striving to learn.